Bachelor of Arts in Global Studies

-In order to develop a world perspective, students in Global Studies will take two full years (through 4th semester) of a foreign language and will either participate in an approved study abroad program or take additional area studies courses.
-Students will work with their advisor and the Education Abroad office to identify the best fit with their language skills, disciplinary interests, career plans, and financial capabilities.
+To develop a world perspective, students in Global Studies take two full years (through 4th semester) of a foreign language and either participate in an approved study abroad program or take additional area studies courses.
+Students work with their advisor and the Education Abroad office to identify the best fit with their language skills, disciplinary interests, career plans and financial capabilities.

 Distinction in Major